 - 15.4.
 Unless it has been proposed by the Meeting of Priority Shareholders, a resolution to suspend or dismiss directors can only be adopted in the general meeting by at least two-thirds of the votes cast representing more than half of the issued capital. - 15.5.
 If the General Meeting has suspended a director, the general meeting must resolve within three months after the suspension takes effect to either dismiss the director, lift his suspension or maintain the suspension; if it fails to do so, the suspension expires.
 A suspension cannot be extended by more than three months in total, counted from the day on which the General Meeting adopted the resolution to maintain the suspension.
-If the General Meeting has not resolved within the time period for maintaining the suspension either to dismiss the particular director or lift his suspension, the suspension expires. - 15.6.
+If the General Meeting has not resolved within the time period for maintaining the suspension either to dismiss - 15.6.
 The remuneration and other employment conditions for each director individually are determined by the Meeting of Priority Shareholders.